 Answer: High Volatility can make a slot feel really tight and you can get long periods of low pay or dud spins...with a rare big win spin once in a while.
 So, if you play for a few hours you might experience a dry spell and money dries up...unless you get lucky.

 Is there a way to think of playing slots like investing in a stock market?

 I think you may lawfully look at these games like playing the stock market... such as investing in Blue Chip companies versus the higher volatility newer stock.
 "With risk comes rewards" doesn't always work, but when it does, it can definitely be rewarding!

 How might you be able to tell well here are some clues.

-Second, take a look at the games rules if there is the potential for huge wins of, let's say 200 times your bet for the base game, there's a good chance that this game has higher volatility.
-It might take a little calculation to see if the potential for huge wins is actually there, but look closely at games with anyway real power, and it's called other things, but these are games which have 243 or 1024 or even 4096 ways to win.
+Second, take a look at the game's rules: if there is the potential for huge wins of, let's say 200 times your bet for the base game, there's a good chance that this game has higher volatility.
+It might take a little calculation to see if the potential for huge wins is actually there, but look closely at games with many paylines or “ways to win”, among other things.
+For example, these are games which have 243 or 1024 or even 4096 ways to win.
 Many of these have stacked symbols that can show up multiple times on the same reel.
-Thus, your win can grow exponentially, such as in this classic, with good winnings to game.
+Thus, your win can grow exponentially with good winnings to the game.

 Choice of volatility in a bonus game is a way to control your risk exposure

 Third, some games feature bonus games that give you a choice of volatility.
 The most common is the bonus that trades off the number of spins against the size of multipliers.
 Variations include trading off the number of spins against the number of added wilds or the level of the stack symbol.